 Energy efficiency refers to ways of improving products or systems so that they require less energy to do the same amount of work.
 Increasing energy efficiency is one of the fastest, easiest, and most cost-effective technological solutions for cutting carbon dioxide emissions and mitigating climate change.

-Energy efficiency also makes economic sense: people and businesses can save money by reducing the amounting of electricity, heating, and cooling that they use.
+Energy efficiency also makes economic sense: people and businesses can save money by reducing the amount of electricity, heating, and cooling that they use.
 Energy efficient appliances, like those rated by Energy Star®, the EPA’s energy efficiency program, can save a lot of money.
 Home appliances like refrigerators and washing machines account for about 13% of all household energy costs.
-Even replacing just your washing machine saves an average of $45 per year.
-If your washing machine was manufactured before 2007, an Energy Star®-rated washing machine can save you $210 per year!
+Even replacing just your washing machine with an Energy Star® rated machine can save $360 over the lifetime of the product.

 Here are some ways Green America recommends to increase your efficiency: